Partners and fathers are enormously important when it comes to FASD.

 Other resources mentioned in the webinar can be accessed here:

-In Aotearoa, we have a few support websites specifically for fathers including:
+In Aotearoa, we have a few websites (not FASD-specific) for dads including:

 • Great Fathers